 Q: If I board my horse, isn't he covered by the people that own or manage the barn?

 A: Probably not.
-It is likely that the only coverage that might apply would be if the people/business operating the boarding business have Care, Custody & Control (CCC) coverage, which is a type of liability coverage typically meant to protect them in the event a client's horse in their boarding care is damaged, and the client feels it was due to their negligence and pursues them legally for compensation (depending on the terms of their policy).
-Their CCC policy does not protect you as the horse's owner, therefore, a Full Horse Mortality pinsurance olicy with a Medical/Surgical type of coverage is definitely a good idea.return to list.
+It is likely that the only coverage that might apply would be if the people/business operating the boarding business have Care, Custody & Control (CCC) coverage.
+CCC is a type of liability coverage typically meant to protect the policy holder in the event a client's horse in their boarding care is damaged, and the client feels it was due to their negligence and pursues them legally for compensation (depending on the terms of their policy).
+Their CCC policy does not protect you as the horse's owner, therefore, a Full Horse Mortality insurance policy with a Medical/Surgical type of coverage is definitely a good idea.return to list.

-Q: Is there any type of infertility coverage for my breeding stallion?
+Q: Is there any type of infertility coverage for my proven breeding stallion?

 A: Yes.
 Stallion Accident, Sickness and Disease or Stallion Infertility coverage can be added to your proven stallion's Equine Mortality insurance policy.
 It will reimburse you for a percentage of his insured value in the event he permanently can no longer get mares in foal as the result of a covered accident, sickness, or disease that occurs during the policy period.

 FAQ'S FOR EQUESTRIAN BUSINESSES